-The medicine you have been given for your dog or cat is called lamivudine.
-It may also be called 3TC.
-Lamivudine may have a trade name such as Epivir® or Zeffix®, but often will just be called lamivudine.
+The medicine you have been given for your dog or cat is called zidovudine.
+Zidovudine may have a trade name such as Retrovir®, but often will just be called zidovudine.
+It may also be called azidothymidine or AZT.

-What is lamivudine?
+What is zidovudine?

-Lamivudine belongs to a group of medicines called nucleoside analogues.
-These drugs cause retroviruses (such as feline immunodeficiency virus (FIV)) to replicate more slowly.
+Zidovudine belongs to a group of medicines called nucleoside analogues.
+These drugs cause retroviruses (like feline immunodeficiency virus (FIV)) to replicate more slowly.

-Why has my pet been prescribed lamivudine?
+Why has my pet been prescribed zidovudine?

-Lamivudine is used to treat cats infected with FIV.
+Zidovudine is used to treat cats infected with FIV.
 It works by blocking the proper functioning of an enzyme used by the virus to replicate itself.
 In cats not showing clinical signs, it may delay the onset of the signs.
-In cats showing clinical signs, it may improve recovery in combination with other therapies.
+In cats showing clinical signs, it may improve recovery, in combination with other therapies.
 However, after a while, the virus becomes resistant to the effects of the drug.

-How should I store lamivudine?
+How should I store zidovudine?